Theology (BA)

 Perhaps no other major at the University of Saint Francis embodies our school’s founding mission more than our ministry and theology degree programs.

-As a theology major at USF, you’ll gain a thorough understanding of the Catholic intellectual tradition and its greatest thinkers.
+As a theology major at Saint Francis, you’ll gain a thorough understanding of the Catholic intellectual tradition and its greatest thinkers.
 In addition, you will:

 • Meet and learn from leaders of various religious practices